Home Media SCU Leavey Blog 8 Steps to Create a Strong Resume

 Making sure you don't miss out on any of the opportunities that come your way means crafting a Resume that is tailored to capture keywords.
 This process should seem somewhat similar to anyone familiar with search engine optimization.
 Putting in this extra effort will help ensure recruiters actually read and consider your resume by introducing it not just to AI systems but to real people as well.

 Applying for jobs these days isn’t as straightforward as it used to be.
 The days of simple cover letters and using a generic resume template just won't cut it anymore.
-Today, when submitting a job application through an ATS, like Taleo, which is vastly popular among Fortune 500 companies — you must tailor your application in order to get noticed and score high!
+Today, when submitting a job application through an ATS—like Taleo, which is vastly popular among Fortune 500 companies—you must tailor your application in order to get noticed and score high!

-Be Sure to Read the Job Description Carefully—And Apply Accordingly
+Read the Job Description Carefully—and Apply Accordingly

 Companies can be highly selective when it comes to receiving job applications.
 By utilizing an Applicant Tracking System, many resumes may never even end up on the desk of a human hiring manager if they do not match the criteria that have been set out for them.